 [Photo: Ljupka & Mila Arsovska at the Oscars, 2020]

 The day of the awards, it felt like getting ready for a big wedding.
 Nothing we haven't seen before.
 We had a big crew to get ready and everyone was up early.
-Make-up had to be done, hairdos to be made, dresses to fit, baby to breastfeed, you know - the usual.
-Thankfully my sister Mila was there to help me handle all the challenges and everyone was ready and looked absolutely fabulous for the red carpet.
+There was makeup to apply, hairdos to fix, dresses to fit, baby to breastfeed, you know - the usual.
+My sister Mila was there to help me handle all the challenges.
+Everyone looked fabulous and ready for the red carpet.

 Unfortunately, we did not get an Oscar that nite, but it did not stop us from partying all night.
 All in all, it was one of the most intense and unique events I’ve ever attended.
 Met a bunch of stars and celebs, saw Leo and Pit, waved at Al, took photos with Antonio, and Zane wanted a selfie with us.

 Another pro tip: hire the best crew!
 My absence from the hair salon went without a hitch and can’t thank you, ladies, for having my back!
 You know who you are.
 I love you!